How the presidential candidates plan to address sexual harassment

 Last year, Bernie Sanders had to contend with numerous reports of sexual harassment and sexism from his 2016 campaign.
 His campaign has since introduced a lengthy set of guidelines to right the ship.

-Beyond the confines of his campaign, Sanders has co-sponsored the Be Heard Act and endorsed the Equality Act, which would secure protections against harassment and discrimination in the workplace for the LGBTQ community.
+Beyond the confines of his campaign, Sanders has cosponsored the Be Heard Act and endorsed the Equality Act, which would secure protections against harassment and discrimination in the workplace for the LGBTQ community.
 Sanders also sees unions as a key part of addressing sexual misconduct and discrimination.
 “One of the most important things we can do to stop workplace harassment and discrimination is to make it easier for workers to join unions to protect workers from exploitation and violations of labor laws,” reads his Workplace Democracy plan.

 Tulsi Gabbard